interledger/interledger-rs/examples/eth-settlement/README.md

 ## Overview
 This example shows how to configure Interledger.rs nodes and use an Ethereum network (testnet or mainnet) as a settlement ledger for payments sent between the nodes.
 If you are new to Ethereum, you can learn about it [here](https://www.ethereum.org/beginners/).
 To learn about settlement in Interledger, refer to [Peering, Clearing and Settling](https://github.com/interledger/rfcs/blob/master/0032-peering-clearing-settlement/0032-peering-clearing-settlement.md).

+To run the full example, you can use [`run-md.sh`](../../scripts/run-md.sh) as described [here](../README.md).
+Otherwise, you can walk through each step below.

+Each of the services write their logs to files found under the `logs` directory.
+You can run `tail -f logs/node_a.log`, for example, to watch the logs of Node A.

 ![overview](images/overview.svg)

 ## Prerequisites